-Other interior features include a small 13th century squint in the west wall of the transept, and 17th century wall monument to Edmund Keble (d.
+Other interior features include a small 13th-century squint in the west wall of the transept and a 17th-century wall monument to Edmund Keble (d.
 1654).

 St Mary's is a lovely ancient building, with plenty of interesting historical features to enjoy.

 Location: Beside the manor house.
 Parking on the verge of the main street.
 The church is usually open.

 NEARBY HISTORIC ATTRACTIONS